Access Summer Internship Program

-SPARC is an annual conference hosted by the Office of Diversity and Inclusion, conceived in direct response to the NIH’s call for a vigilant response to the underrepresentation of women, racial and ethnic minority investigators in academic research.
+SPARC Jr is an annual conference hosted by the Office of Student Diversity, conceived in direct response to the NIH’s call for a vigilant response to the underrepresentation of women, racial and ethnic minority investigators in academic research.

 The Travelers Summer Research Fellowship Program (TSRF)

 The Travelers Summer Research Fellowship Program (TSRF) provides premedical students with deeper insight into the field of medicine, including issues that greatly affect the health of traditionally underserved groups.
 Through laboratory and clinical research, this diverse group of students pursues specific research problems under the supervision of a faculty member.
 A lecture series also explores topics in cardiovascular physiology, exposing students to an understanding of hypertension and cardiovascular disease - both of which are major problems in minority communities.

 Summer fellows attend a series of presentations by minority physicians, who address issues of concern in their daily work in order to present a comprehensive picture of health care in minority communities.
 Rounds in the hospital with advanced-year students provide further exposure to the clinical facets of medicine.
 Fellows also receive counseling regarding medical school financial planning, including examination of financial aid packages.